European stocks closed lower amid investors’ assessment of the debt ceiling agreement in America

 It should be noted that the markets are closed on Monday in the United States, the United Kingdom and several European countries.

-After European stocks rose to multi-year highs buoyed by a positive data season earlier in May, worries that debt ceiling talks in the United States could stall and signs of a global economic slowdown have weighed on European stocks recently.
+After European stocks rose to multi-year highs buoyed by a positive data season earlier in May, worries that debt ceiling talks in the United States might stall and signs of a global economic slowdown have weighed on European stocks recently.
 The pan-European Stoxx 600 index is heading for its largest monthly decline this year.

 (Prepared by Marwa Gharib for the Arabic Bulletin)